 The research found that 80 percent of the gender pay gap was “unexplained”.
 The Ministry for Women defines the unexplained portion of the gap as “unconscious and conscious bias, and differences in behaviours and choices between men and women”.

-The unexplained portion can also include any factors not captured in the data, such as differences in qualification types.
+The unexplained portion can also include any factors not captured in the survey data, such as differences in the type of qualifications e.g. differences between the degrees that women and men undertake on average.

 A recent report Effect of motherhood on pay found there was a 17 percent pay gap between what mothers and fathers earn in the workforce.
 The report shows that pay gaps between mothers and fathers are only one contributor to the overall national gender pay gap.